Call now in confidence immediate help & advice 24/7

 It’s really important for people suffering from heroin addiction to enter rehab and undergo a heroin detox, as well as complete a course of therapy.
 This is because heroin causes dependency.

-The detox lasts between 7-10 days.
+The detox during rehab lasts between 7-10 days.

 Beat your heroin addiction with the help of a drug and alcohol rehab in Cumbria – call our team today on 0800 088 66 86